hretheum/hretheum.com/docs/CONVERSATIONAL_RAG.md

 ## 7. Prompting & Answer Format
 - System Prompt (summary): [Status: Partial — concise narrative prompt, citations handled by UI]
   - "You are Eryk's recruiting assistant.
 Answer concisely with a professional, narrative tone.
 Use only provided sources.
 If insufficient evidence, say so and suggest next steps or a link to contact.
 Always include Citations with exact quotes and links."
-- Output contract (JSON streamed or structured blocks): [Status: Done]
+- Output contract (JSON streamed or structured blocks):
   - `answer`: markdown string
   - `citations`: list of `{quote, source_name, link}`
 - Safety behavior: abstain if low similarity or conflicting info; avoid speculation.
 [Status: Partial — abstain/low-confidence path implemented; moderation pending]